Stepping back in time: Highlands County Heritage Festival

-The two-day festival, presented by the Highlands County Heritage Association, continues today from 10 a.m. to 4 p.m., with a $5 admission per carload at the Edna Pearce Lockett Estate, 98 County Rd 721, Lorida.
-It’s just off U.S. 98 before crossing the river between Highlands and Okeechobee counties.

-The festival includes: artisans, food vendors, antique cars, craft vendors, entertainment including Tommy Brandt, education exhibits, quilt displays AND quilt turning, pontoon boat tour, information speaker and powwow dancing.
+The festival included: artisans, food vendors, antique cars, craft vendors, entertainment including Tommy Brandt, education exhibits, quilt displays AND quilt turning, pontoon boat tour, information speaker and powwow dancing.

-At the Cow Hunter Camp, see the Florida cattle, horses, and farm implements display.
-Relive the past as cow hunters bring to life migration in old Florida.
+At the Cow Hunter Camp, there were Florida cattle, horses and farm implements displayed, allowing visitors to relive the past as cow hunters bring to life migration in old Florida.

 Highlands County Commissioner Kevin Robert was among the many local government officials who attended the festival Saturday.